Workbench Commit API Reference

 Create Reservation Shell (Shell Booking)

-Sending autoDeleteDate with any value at the end of the initial booking workflow causes AirReservation to create a reservation shell if the booking fails either because the offer cannot be added or the fare cannot be quoted.
+Sending autoDeleteDate with any date value in the commit of the initial booking workbench session creates a reservation shell if the booking fails either because the offer cannot be added or the fare cannot be quoted.
 This reservation shell contains traveler details and allows the booking to be completed later.
-See Booking Guide for Failed/Shell Bookings.
+See Create Shell Booking in Case of Booking Failure.

 Optional